-- on 30 October 2016, you returned goods worth £7,500 to Kinubala Limited ("Kinubala") in settlement of their retention of title claim.
-Kinubala had previously submitted a claim of £34,100 for outstanding invoices; - you estimate you will recover 25% of the remaining debtors' ledger of £135,000; - the Company granted a valid floating charge over all its assets to The Moneebank PLC, which is owed £750,000; - today you received an unexpected claim from Mr Beaufort who was employed by the Company for 17 years and who was 54 years old at the time he was made redundant.
-His claim consists of 3 weeks arrears of wages at £545 per week (he worked a 5 day week), 6 days outstanding holiday pay, 8 weeks employer defined benefit pension contributions at 10% of wages, statutory notice pay and statutory redundancy pay.
-Mr Beaufort claimed Job Seeker's Allowance of £73.10 per week during the period that he was entitled to notice pay; - a tax demand has just arrived from the Internal Revenue Service for \$16,800 for the tax year ending 30 April 2014.
-The covering letter states that US tax monies due should be treated preferentially in accordance with Chapter 7 of Title 11 of the United States Code (Bankruptcy the landlord of the Company's leasehold premises has just submitted a claim for £215,350, made up as follows:

-Code).
-Your case administrator has advised you of the following the sterling/dollar exchange rates:
+- On 30 October 2016, you returned goods worth £7,500 to Kinubala Limited ("Kinubala") in settlement of their retention of title claim.
+Kinubala had previously submitted a claim of £34,100 for outstanding invoices. - You estimate you will recover 25% of the remaining debtors' ledger of £135,000 - The Company granted a valid floating charge over all its assets to The Moneebank PLC, which is owed £750,000. - Today you received an unexpected claim from Mr Beaufort who was employed by the Company for 17 years and who was 54 years old at the time he was made redundant.
+His claim consists of 3 weeks arrears of wages at £545 per week (he worked a 5 day week); 6 days outstanding holiday pay; 8 weeks' of employer defined benefit pension contributions at 10% of wages, statutory notice pay and statutory redundancy pay.
+Mr Beaufort claimed Job Seeker's Allowance of £73.10 per week during the period that he was entitled to notice pay. - A tax demand has just arrived from the Internal Revenue Service for \$16,800 for the tax year ending 30 April 2014.
+The covering letter states that US tax monies due should be treated preferentially in accordance with Chapter 7 of Title 11 of the United States Code (Bankruptcy Code).
+Your case administrator has advised you of the following sterling/dollar exchange rates:

 Date Exchange rate

 19 January 2016 \$1:£0.71

-27 February 2016 \$1:£0.60
+10 March 2016 \$1:£0.60

-10 March 2016 \$1:£0.69
+20 April 2016 \$1:£0.69